Generalized gamma approximation with rates for urns, walks and trees

-\begin{remark} Theorem~\ref{thm1} in the (time homogeneous) case when~$l=1$ is covered by Example~3.1 of \cite{Janson2006} but without a rate of convergence.
-The limit and rate for the two special cases where~$j=l=1$ and~$l=1$,~$j=2$ are shown in Theorem~1.1 of \cite{Pekoz2013}; actually the rate proved there is~$n^{-1/2}\log n~$ (there is an error in the last line of the proof of their Lemma~4.2) but our approach here yields the optimal rate claimed there. \end{remark}
+\begin{remark} Theorem~\ref{thm1} in the case when $l=1$ is covered by Example~3.1 of \citet{Janson2006}, but without a rate of convergence.
+The limit and rate for the two special cases where $w=l=1$ and $l=1$, $w=2$ are stated in Theorem~1.1 of \citet{Pekoz2013}; in fact the rate proved there is $n^{-1/2}\log n $ (there is an error in the last line of the proof of their Lemma~4.2), but our approach here yields the optimal rate claimed there. \end{remark}